-TAGORE HALL: It was inaugurated by the Maharaja of Mysore in 1962.
-Initially, it was an L-shaped studio which was used as a prayer hall.
+AGORE HALL: It was inaugurated by the Maharaja of Mysore in 1962.
+It is an L-shaped studio which was used as a prayer hall.
 Small dance & music programs and lecture demonstrations are often conducted here.
 It was renamed Tagore Hall after the bust of Rabindranath Tagore was installed at the entrance.